Fully Certified & Insured Roofing Contractors.

 EPDM Roofing is waterproof.

-The durability of this roofing is extremely high, it doesn't scratch or scuff easily and repairs are usually a very cost-effective alternative to full roof replacement.
+The durability of this roofing material is extremely high, it doesn't scratch or scuff easily and repairs are usually a very cost-effective alternative to full roof replacement.

 - Due to the high durability of the material the life span of EPDM roofs can range from 30 to 50 years, and it holds up really well against wind, water, and fire.